Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 - There are a few D sharp notes.
 Although D sharp isn't in the key signature, it's a note that is commonly used in the key of E minor, but not commonly used in G major.
 The scale of E natural minor doesn't have it; it has D natural, but the scale of E harmonic minor does.
 Music in minor keys frequently features a raised 7th note.
 It makes for stronger chord progressions that strengthen the tonal centre (home note & chord).

 While E minor is the principal key of this study, it's not the only key.
-The music in section B hints at different keys and passes briefly through A minor and B major before the reprise of the A2 sub-section comes in at bar 18 in E minor.
-The modifications in this sub-section are to ensure the piece ends on E minor, unlike at the end of the A section, which ends on B7.
+The music in section B hints at different keys and passes briefly through the keys of A minor and B major before the reprise of the A2 sub-section comes in at bar 18 in E minor.
+The modifications in this sub-section are to ensure the piece ends on the chord E minor, unlike at the end of the A section, which ends on a B7 chord.

 The score, audio track and images are by chasmac.